Roles and permissions

 Only Super Administrators of Enterprise accounts will be able to assign or remove the following roles from users in their account.
 Scroll to the right to see a full list of permissions for each role.

 |Access Read||Access Edit||Gateway Read||Gateway Edit||Gateway Report||Billing Read||Billing Edit|

-The Cloudflare for Teams + PII role should be considered add-on role to be combined with any other roles from the table above.
-For example, Super Administrators may decide to assign the Cloudflare Gateway Admin role to a user, and add the Cloudflare for Teams + PII role to allow that user to access PII in the Gateway logs.
+The Cloudflare Zero Trust PII role should be considered an add-on role, to be combined with any role from the table above.
+For example, Super Administrators may decide to assign the Cloudflare Gateway role to a user, and add the Cloudflare Zero Trust PII role to allow that user to access PII in the Gateway logs.